evkx/evkx.github.io/content/models/nio/es8/ES8/_index.md

 In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 30 kWh/100 km, the trip would take approximately 11 hours and 1 minutes.
 This journey would require four charging stops from 8% to 67%, with a total charging time of 162 minutes.
 ### 75kWh

-The electric vehicle features a high-capacity battery with a gross capacity of 75 kWh and a net usable capacity of 70,5 kWh, providing an 4,5 kWh buffer (3.6%) for battery protection.
+The high-capacity battery has a gross capacity of 75 kWh and a net usable capacity of 70,5 kWh, providing an 4,5 kWh buffer (6.0%) for battery protection.

 Under the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range is 350 km (218 mi).
 The consumption is 19.6kWh/100km for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.